 Forms and data collection

-This page outlines our recommendations on respectfully including intersex on forms and documents.
-This guidance is intended for use in intake forms and related documents that ask individuals to state their demographic characteristics.
+This page outlines our recommendations on respectfully including intersex on forms and documents whenever individuals are asked to state their demographic characteristics.
 We have more detailed advice for researchers on a separate page for institutions conducting research and surveys.

 Who are intersex people